WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * a way to send a data message and indicate reliable or unreliable transmission

-For each received audo stream:
+For each received audio stream:

 * audio codec to use
 * media sink to connect to